akrzos/cfme-performance/README.md

 # py.test --verbose cfme-performance/tests/workloads/
 ```

-When workloads complete, view `cfme-performance/results` for workload output and check Grafana for System metrics while workload was run.
+When workloads complete, view `cfme-performance/results` for workload output and check Grafana for system metrics while workload was run.